adri/adri.github.io/_posts/2016-07-06-trust-integrity-online-course.md

 ---
 layout: post
-title: Trust and Integrity online course
+title: Trust and Integrity
-summary: My notes for the online course “Trust and Integrity” by FranklinCovey.
+summary: My notes for the Speed of Trust by FranklinCovey.
 ---

 While working for different companies and clients I started noticing that there is a big difference in effectiveness when relationships are based on a trust.
 I feel that trust has a big impact not only on relationships with clients but also within an organization.

 Because of this observation I searched for material about this topic.
-One resource was the online course [“Excelerators: The Trust Series”](http://www.franklincovey.com/tc/solutions/online-learning/franklincovey-on-demand/excelerators) by FranklinCovey which the following summary is based on.
+One resource was ["Speed of Trust"](http://www.speedoftrust.com) also available as online course [“Excelerators: The Trust Series”](http://www.franklincovey.com/tc/solutions/online-learning/franklincovey-on-demand/excelerators) by FranklinCovey which the following summary is based on.

 ![Trust example: A dog jumping high up in the air and landing in the arms of a man.](https://media.giphy.com/media/u6sdOrCj98cVi/giphy.gif)